It’s possible to be so busy in ministry that you don’t receive ministry.

 The majority of leaders I know are good at giving but not at receiving.
 At risk of sounding contradictory, it’s difficult to give from the heart unless you can receive freely at a heart level.

-For most kids, they quickly learn to receive love from their parents.
-Then as they mature, they can mirror that experience by giving love.
+Most kids quickly learn to receive love from their parents.
+Then as they mature, they can mirror that experience by giving love to others.

-As Christians, we first must receive God’s love, before we truly have the ability to give God’s love to others.
+As Christians, we must first receive God’s love, before we truly can give God’s love to others.

 I understand why you might have your guard up, but you must let it down to allow love in.